- Spacious, flexible cabin

 The 2020 Honda Fit isn’t particularly comfortable or luxurious, but it is exceptionally practical.

-For a subcompact, the 2020 Honda Fit is unmatched in its versatility.
-A few trick seats and plenty of cargo space get points in our book, but material quality is predictably inexpensive.
-We give it 6 out of 10.
+For a subcompact car, the 2020 Honda Fit is unmatched in its versatility.
+A few trick seats and plenty of cargo space get points in our book, but the inexpensive material quality and thin seats dial back those points.
+We give it 5 out of 10.

 The Fit tops out at around $20,000, so you get what you pay for in terms of materials.
 Thin plastics abound, the cloth upholstery feels thin too, and the seats are flat and unsupportive for long journeys.